 matchFast This sets matchExact TRUE, matchIdealized FALSE, matchOptimize FALSE, and guessCoordinates FALSE.
 It is very economical.
-It is the default behavior, so usually there is no need to call this. matchGapped This sets matchExact TRUE, matchIdealized TRUE, matchOptimize TRUE, and guessCoordinates TRUE.
-It guesses positions for any missing atoms. matchFast does this just fine for side chains, but matchGapped can handle missing backbone atoms.
-There may be unphysical bond geometries at the boundaries between known and missing backbone atoms, but there are ways to heal this. setDefaultMDParameters Equivalent to issuing: globalBondTorsionScaleFactor 1.0 globalAmberImproperTorsionScaleFactor 1.0 globalBondBendScaleFactor 1.0 globalBondStretchScaleFactor 1.0 globalBondTorsionScaleFactor 1.0 globalCoulombScaleFactor 1.0 globalVdwScaleFactor 1.0 globalAmberImproperTorsionScaleFactor 1.0 blocks
+It is the default behavior, so usually there is no need to call this. setDefaultMDParameters Equivalent to issuing: globalBondTorsionScaleFactor 1.0 globalAmberImproperTorsionScaleFactor 1.0 globalBondBendScaleFactor 1.0 globalBondStretchScaleFactor 1.0 globalBondTorsionScaleFactor 1.0 globalCoulombScaleFactor 1.0 globalVdwScaleFactor 1.0 globalVdmScaleFactor 1.0 globalAmberImproperTorsionScaleFactor 1.0